simon-lang/lens-panorama/README.md

 ## Goal

-Create an ultra fast minimalist ui to power a federated search experience.
+This project has two main goals:

-Re-define all model schemas (Patent/Article/Citation/etc) in coherent TypeScript classes, providing type safety.
-Refactor all data fetching services to provide consistent methods for data access, and make more interlinked data available to the UI.
+#### 1. Create an ultra fast minimalist ui to provide federated search

 This is NOT intended to replace any legacy systems, but to provide an overview of the data available for any given query, then to link off into our existing facilities.